graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/index.md

 - In some circumstances the location where a `null` is returned or an error is thrown may differ slightly between V4 and V5; this will still respect the GraphQL schema though, of course.
-- What was `--no-ignore-indexes` and is now `PgNoIgnoreIndexesPlugin` now only removes the backwards relation when a relation is unindexed, since the forwards (to one) relation is always indexed
+- What was `--no-ignore-indexes` and is now `PgIndexBehaviorsPlugin` now only removes the backwards relation when a relation is unindexed, since the forwards (to one) relation is always indexed